anpaul7/nuodb-operator/README.md

 ### Sample Database deployment files

-The nuodb-operator/deploy/crds directory includes sample Custom Resources yaml files that can be used to deploy a NuoDB database with on-cluster (locally deployed) NuoDB Insights, and a ycsb sample workload.
+The nuodb-operator/deploy/crds directory includes sample Custom Resources yaml files that can be used to deploy a NuoDB database, NuoDB Insights, and the ycsb sample workload generator.

 ```
 nuodb_v2alpha1_nuodbadmin_cr.yaml